scalar-labs/scalardb/schema-loader/README.md

 # Scalar DB Schema Loader

-This tool creates/deletes Scalar DB schemas (namespaces and tables) based on a provided schema file.
+Scalar DB Schema Loader creates and deletes Scalar DB schemas (namespaces and tables) on the basis of a provided schema file.
-Also, it automatically adds the Scalar DB transaction metadata (used in the Consensus Commit protocol) to the tables when you set the `transaction` parameter `true` in the schema file.
+Also, it automatically adds the Scalar DB transaction metadata (used in the Consensus Commit protocol) to the tables when you set the `transaction` parameter to `true` in the schema file.

-There are two ways to specify general CLI options in schema-loader:
+There are two ways to specify general CLI options in Schema Loader:
-  - Pass a Scalar DB configuration file and database-specific options additionally.
+  - Pass a Scalar DB configuration file and database/storage-specific options additionally.
   - Pass the options without a Scalar DB configuration.

 Note that this tool supports only basic options to create/delete a table.
-If you want to use advanced feature of the database, please alter your table after creating it with this tool.
+If you want to use advanced features of the database, please alter your table after creating it with this tool.

 # Usage